Disappearance of Larry Griffin: Conflicting statements

 At the time of Griffin's disappearance, it was illegal for pubs in Ireland to serve alcohol on either Christmas Day or Good Friday.
 O'Mara suspected that Dullea's conflicting statement may have been an attempt to cover up illegal drinking.
 Throughout January, O'Mara pieced together the events of Christmas Day, from both new witnesses and more detailed statements from existing witnesses.
 Shortly after 6pm, a clearly drunk Larry Griffin called into Garda Frawley's flat, accompanied by Garda Dullea.
 There, they had imbibed more alcohol.
 The three of them then went outside, where the Gardaí decided that Larry was too drunk to cycle home.
-Frawley went into Whelan's to see if they would put him up for the night, but realising that he had been followed in by Sergreant Cullinane (who was ensuring the premises was not serving alcohol), he left again.
+Frawley went into Whelan's to see if they would put him up for the night, but realising that he had been followed in by Sergeant Cullinane (who was ensuring the premises was not serving alcohol), he left again.
 Garda Dullea then led Larry round the corner (passing John Power and his friends), and the two of them entered Whelan's by the back gate.
 None of the Gardaí had provided any of this information when they were first questioned.

 O'Mara turned his attention to the Stradbally Gardaí.
 He found that entries in the Garda barracks diary had been altered, and that many of the patrols which were recorded there had not actually been made.
 This, coupled with the conflicting stories convinced O'Mara that the Gardaí were involved in Griffin's disappearance.
 He reported this to Eoin O'Duffy, the Chief Commissioner of the Garda Síochána.
 He also reported that Gardaí Dullea and Murphy were "influencing the people to make false statements and are visiting those from whom statements have been made to ascertain what they have said."
 By the end of January, all the Stradbally Gardaí had been moved to Dublin and suspended from duty on half-pay.
-A warrant was obtained to allow interception of their mail, as O'Mara believed that they would contact each other about the case.
+A warrant was obtained to allow interception of their letters, as O'Mara believed that they would contact each other about the case.